 (d) Purchaser Liability Cap.
-Except with respect to the payment obligations of Purchaser in Article 2 hereof at the Closing (and only if the Closing actually occurs), notwithstanding anything else herein to the contrary, the maximum aggregate liability of Purchaser or any of its former, current or future directors, officers, employees, agents, stockholders, Affiliates (including Listco) or assignees or any former, current or future directors, officers, employees, agents, stockholders, Affiliates (including Listco) or assignees or any former, current or future directors, officers, employees, agents, stockholders, Affiliates (including Listco) or assignees or any former, current or future directors, officers, employees, agents, stockholders, Affiliates or assignees of any of the foregoing (the "Purchaser Group") for damages or otherwise shall be limited to \$10,000,000; provided, however, that, in the event the Purchase Closing has occurred, then such amount shall be reduced, effective upon the Purchase Closing, by the amount of the purchase price for the Purchase Notes as calculated according to the second to last sentence of Section 8.22(a) (in either case, the "Purchaser Liability Cap").
+Except with respect to the payment obligations of Purchaser in Article 2 hereof at the Closing (and only if the Closing actually occurs), notwithstanding anything else herein to the contrary, the maximum aggregate liability of Purchaser or any of its former, current or future directors, officers, employees, agents, stockholders, Affiliates (including Listco) or assignees or any former, current or future directors, officers, employees, agents, stockholders, Affiliates or assignees of any of the foregoing (the "Purchaser Group") for damages or otherwise shall be limited to \$10,000,000; provided, however, that, in the event the Purchase Closing has occurred, then such amount shall be reduced, effective upon the Purchase Closing, by the amount of the purchase price for the Purchase Notes as calculated according to the second to last sentence of Section 8.22(a) (in either case, the "Purchaser Liability Cap").
 In no event will Seller or its Affiliates seek or permit to be sought on behalf of Seller any damages or any other recovery or judgment of any kind, including consequential, indirect or punitive damages, from any member of the Purchaser Group other than Purchaser or Listco in connection with this Agreement or the transactions contemplated hereby.
 Purchaser and Listco shall not be liable for consequential, indirect or punitive damages hereunder.
-Seller acknowledges and agrees that it has no right of recovery against, and no personal liability shall attach to, in each case with respect to damages, any member of the Purchaser Group (other than Purchaser and Listco to the extent provided in this Agreement), through Purchaser or otherwise, whether by or through attempted piercing of the corporate veil, by or through a against any member of the Purchaser Group, by the enforcement of any assessment or by any legal or equitable proceeding, by virtue of any applicable Law or otherwise.
+Seller acknowledges and agrees that it has no right of recovery against, and no personal liability shall attach to, in each case with respect to damages, any member of the Purchaser Group (other than Purchaser and Listco to the extent provided in this Agreement), through Purchaser or otherwise, whether by or through attempted piercing of the corporate veil, by or through a claim by or on behalf of Purchaser against any member of the Purchaser Group, by the enforcement of any assessment or by any legal or equitable proceeding, by virtue of any applicable Law or otherwise.
 Except for claims based on fraud or criminal misconduct or enforcement of Seller's rights against Listco pursuant to Section 8.21(a), notwithstanding anything herein to the contrary, the remedies set forth this Section 10.2(d) shall be the sole and exclusive remedy of Seller and its Affiliates against Purchaser and any other member of the Purchaser Group in respect of any Liabilities or obligations arising under or in connection with this Agreement or the transactions contemplated hereby.